While carrying out several

 in what she says.
 In addition, several records of the past from approximately 30 years ago also appear, such as photographs in which a very young me is

 making eye contact with my grandma, which I can’t even remember.
-By connecting the distant future and the distant past, relying on the vastness between time, I tried to overcome the sense of loss or uncertainty from the present.
+By connecting the distant future and the faraway past, relying on the vastness between time, I tried to overcome the sense of loss or uncertainty from the present.
 This film is about upcoming loss, but it’s also about

 hope.
 Even though the sense of loss is always with us, by observing it, I